 Partly as a response to Facebook and Google's hegemony, we are now starting to see the launch of some of the foundational technology that featured additional functionality that we think will help peer-to-peer to change the digital economy fundamentally.
 The launch of Ethereum in 2015, which features smart contract functionality, is an excellent example of this.

-These new technologies are not just about more efficient sharing, movement, and storage of data: the is much higher consumer awareness of the role that the likes of FAANG (Facebook, Apple, Amazon, Netflix, and Google) and other giant Web companies, play in our lives.
+These new technologies are not just about more efficient sharing, movement, and storage of data: there is much higher consumer awareness of the role that the likes of FAANG (Facebook, Apple, Amazon, Netflix, and Google) and other giant Web companies, play in our lives.

 Take Facebook, founded four and a half years before the launch of the Bitcoin network.
 The company was technically built using traditional data silos.
 It was also created with a tacit understanding that, by using the free tools the companies provided, consumers were giving up their data, and that Facebook would use that data to build a revenue model.
 What is much more debatable is how much customers understand, and are happy with, the likes of Facebook building walled gardens around their data,